-The Best Kakanin Recipes for Christmas and New Year Celebration
+Top Kakanin Recipes for Christmas and New Year Celebration

-So as Christmas and New Year is coming, including any kind of the kakanin dishes in your dinner table would be a good idea.
+So as Christmas and New Year are coming, including any kind of the Kakanin dishes in your dinner table would be a good idea.

 Puto Bumbong Recipe is traditionally from a special variety of heirloom sticky or glutinous rice called Pirurutong.

 Kutsinta Recipe is an orange or brown rice cake, good with freshly grated coconut on top.
 This Kakanin recipe is a perfect afternoon merienda for your family and friends.

 Pandan Biko Recipe is perfect for fiestas or whenever you are just craving for some authentic Filipino meryenda.
-The Pandan ingredient gives this Kakanin recipe a captivating aromaand can help lower your blood pressure.
+The Pandan ingredient gives this Kakanin recipe a captivating aroma and can help lower your blood pressure.

 Ube Maja Blanca, a popular Filipino kakanin recipe, is a coconut pudding that has the purple color from ube or purple yam.